jafingerhut/core.btree-vector/doc/intro.md

 can violate some of the B-tree invariants, in particular invariant (I6) that restricts the minimum number of children a node must have.

-So, we then "fix up" the tree, such that the final resulting tree satisfies all invariants.
-The trick is to do so in worst case O(log
-N) time, and prove that the result will always satisfy all of the invariants, regardless of what tree T and key K were given for the splice operation.
+So, we then "fix up" the tree, such that the final tree satisfies all invariants.
+The trick is to do so in worst case O(log N) time, and prove that the result will always satisfy all of the invariants, regardless of what tree T and key K were given for the splice operation.

 First, observe that in tree T', all internal nodes have the same number of children they had in T, except perhaps for some of the nodes